greasyguy420/gradpath/README.md

 Previous enrollment numbers may not show future need accurately.
 Manual review may be more accurate, but it takes too much time.

-gradpath tries to make this easier by using fake student data and course rules to estimate course demand.
+gradpath tries to make this easier by using sample student data and course rules to estimate course demand.

 ## What the Project Does

 Gradpath will:

-1. Load (fake) student data
+1. Load (sample) student data
-2. Load (fake) completed-course records
+2. Load (sample) completed-course records
 3. Load degree requirements
 4. Load prerequisite rules
 5. Compare completed courses with required courses